Individual-centered partial information in social networks: Community detection under partial information

-We derive a few technical results that motivate our partial-information-based community detection algorithm.
-Without loss of generality, in the sequel \emph{we assume that individual $1$ belongs to the first community (i.e., community $1$)}.
-Recall that $p_n$ was defined by $p_n=\max_{i,j}\p(a_{ij}=1)$.
-The following condition validates Conditions \ref{cond2}, \ref{cond3} and \ref{cond1} under the SBM.
+Before we present our community detection algorithm, we first need some technical results connecting the SBM with the low-rank model discussed in Section~\ref{sec:notation and main term}.
+Recall that $p_n=\max_{i,j}\p(a_{ij}=1)$.
+Without loss of generality, assume that individual 1 belongs to community 1.
+The following condition, which is easier to interpret in the SBM setting, implies Conditions \ref{cond2}, \ref{cond3} and \ref{cond1} in Section~\ref{sec:notation and main term}.
+Hence we will use this condition instead in our theoretical analysis under the SBM.

 \begin{cond} $\min_{k\in[K]}p_{1k}\sim p_n$. $\min_{k\in[K]}\sum_{j\in[n]}\1(\bpi_j=\bbe_k)\ge c_0n$ and $\sigma_K(\bbP)\ge c_1p_n$ for some positive constants $c_0$ and $c_1$.
-Moreover, for some $c>0$, $1-c\ge p_n\gg (\log n / n)^{1/2}$. \end{cond}
+Moreover, for some $c>0$, $1-c\ge p_n\gg (1 / n)^{1/2}$. \end{cond}

+\begin{rmk} (i) Community detection on the entire graph typically requires $np_n \gtrsim \log n$, while our lower bound on the density $p_n$ is $1/\sqrt{n}$, which is more stringent due to significant information loss incurred by observing only a partial network.
+Note that the order of the largest singular value of $\E \bbA$ is essentially $np_n$, while the signal strength in our case is $x_i^{-1}\sim np_n^{3/2}$, $i\in[\pm K]$, as shown in Theorem \ref{thm1}.